Jurassic World Rebirth: Plot

-In 2008, InGen operates a dinosaur laboratory of genetics on Île Saint-Hubert in the Atlantic Ocean, housing transgenic and mutated dinosaurs that the company head deemed disturbing.
+In 2010, InGen operates a dinosaur genetics laboratory on Île Saint-Hubert, located in the Atlantic Ocean.
+It houses transgenic and mutated dinosaurs that the company head deemed disturbing.
 (Note: In Jurassic World (2015), Simon Masrani was the owner.)
-A six-limbed Tyrannosaurus called Distortus rex escapes containment and kills the employee responsible for its escape, prompting all personnel to abandon the island.
+When a six-limbed Tyrannosaurus called Distortus rex escapes containment, all personnel abandon the island.

-By 2025, most of Earth's climate reveals to be unsuitable for the de-extinct animals (Note: In Jurassic World: Fallen Kingdom (2018), dinosaurs are transported from Isla Nublar to California with some shipped to undisclosed locations thereafter.
-Jurassic World Dominion (2022) confirms that the animals have spread globally.) with the remaining ones survive in equatorial regions with climates similar to the Mesozoic era, creating exclusion zones.

-Martin Krebs, an executive at pharmaceutical company ParkerGenix, enlists Zora Bennett, a former covert operative, to work with paleontologist Dr. Henry Loomis on a classified mission to collect biomaterial samples from three colossus dinosaur specimens, which are pivotal for a new cardiovascular disease treatment.
+During 2027, most of Earth's climate is unsuitable for the de-extinct animals (Note: In Jurassic World: Fallen Kingdom (2018), dinosaurs are transported from Isla Nublar to California with some shipped to undisclosed locations.
+Jurassic World Dominion (2022) confirms that the animals have spread globally.) that InGen and other companies created.
+The remaining animals survive in equatorial regions with climates similar to the Mesozoic era, where exclusion zones have been established for them.
+Martin Krebs, an executive at pharmaceutical company ParkerGenix, enlists Zora Bennett, a former covert operative, to work with paleontologist Dr. Henry Loomis on a classified mission to collect DNA-containing biomaterial samples from three large prehistoric specimens, which are crucial for a new cardiovascular disease treatment.
 In Suriname, Zora recruits longtime associate Duncan Kincaid to lead the expedition, along with maritime pilot LeClerc, mercenary Nina, and security expert Bobby Atwater.

-The team travels, illegally, to Île Saint-Hubert to gather bio-samples from the aquatic Mosasaurus, terrestrial Titanosaurus, and avian Quetzalcoatlus.
-Concurrently, Reuben Delgado is sailing nearby together with his daughters Teresa and Isabella, and Teresa's boyfriend, Xavier Dobbs, whom Reuben considers unambitious.
+The team illegally travels to Île Saint-Hubert to gather bio-samples from the aquatic Mosasaurus, terrestrial Titanosaurus, and avian Quetzalcoatlus.
+Meanwhile, Reuben Delgado is sailing near the island with his daughters Teresa and Isabella, and Teresa's boyfriend, Xavier Dobbs.
 When a Mosasaurus attacks and overturns their sailboat, Reuben sends a distress call.
-Despite Martin wanting to stay on mission, the expedition team alters course and rescue the family.
+Despite Martin insisting the group stay on mission, the expedition team rescues the family.
 The Mosasaurus resurfaces, and the team successfully collects a blood sample using a modified dart gun.
 A pack of Spinosaurus joins the Mosasaurus in attacking the ship, killing Bobby.
 To maintain the mission's secrecy, Martin prevents Teresa radioing for help and does nothing to prevent her from falling overboard.
 Xavier jumps in to rescue her, followed by Reuben and Isabella, separating them from the team.
 The ship runs aground on the island, where a Spinosaurus kills Nina.
 Zora reveals that a rescue helicopter will circle the island in 24 hours if there is radio silence.
 The team locate a herd of Titanosaurus and obtain a sample.
-It is decided it is safer to retrieve the Quetzalcoatlus specimen from an egg.
+It is decided it is safer to retrieve the Quetzalcoatlus specimen – the amniotic liquid – from an egg.
 Zora, Henry, and LeClerc rappel down a cliff to a nest inside an ancient cave temple.
-A Quetzalcoatlus returns and kills LeClerc, but Zora and Henry secure the last sample.
+A Quetzalcoatlus returns and devours LeClerc, but Zora and Henry secure the last sample.